almounah/superdeye/README.md

 In [Mushoku Tensei](https://myanimelist.net/anime/39535/Mushoku_Tensei__Isekai_Ittara_Honki_Dasu) the Superd is a tribal Demonic Race from the Demon Continent.
 They have green emerald Hair and a third Eye on their forehead that let them perceive mana not detectable by others.

-The superd tribe are hated by Demons and Human alike due to historical reason.
+The superd tribe are hated by Demons and Human alike due to historical reasons.
 A Superd is hated and feared for just being a Superd.

 I named this project SuperdEye as it let you percieve syscall number and do indirect syscall, much like having a Superd Eye will let you detect mana and fight the enemy.